 Individuals who are eligible for VR but do not meet the definition of a student with a disability can receive individualized transition services and other VR services; however, they are not counted as recipients of Pre-ETS, and the services and goods must be paid for with Basic VR funds, not with Pre-ETS funds.

+C-1305-8: Types of Pre-Employment Transition Services (Pre-ETS)

 The Workforce Innovation and Opportunity Act (WIOA) defines three types of Pre-ETS activities—required, coordinated, and authorized.

 The five required Pre-ETS activities are as follows: